By using this site, you agree to the Privacy Policy and Terms of Use.

 • 4 garlic cloves, smashed

-• Fresh herbs: 4 sprigs thyme and 2 sprigs rosemary
+• Fresh herbs: 4 sprigs thyme, 2 sprigs rosemary

-• 2 pounds bone-in chicken thighs (or your preferred meat cut)
+• 2 pounds bone-in chicken thighs (or preferred cut)

 Instructions